WhpHenry/dim_reduction/readme.txt

 		   t5*.xlsx: Primer and RBS
 		   t6*.xlsx: Protein_Domain and RBS

 \python:   include one exe file ,main.exe, and other necessary files.
 	       you can combine two gene string files ,compute their edit distance and get their relation matrix.

-\matlab£ºinclude two exe files, runLE and runISOMAP.
+\matlab:   include two exe files, runLE and runISOMAP.
 	 	   they are used to deal with relation matrix by LE and ISOMAP

 2. relation matrix: